 230VV, 50HzHz

-Madeira is generally safe with low crime rates.
-However, standard precautions should be taken to avoid petty theft and scams.
+Funchal is generally safe for tourists, with low crime rates and a welcoming atmosphere.
+However, standard precautions should be taken to ensure a safe and enjoyable trip.

 Car, Bike, Scooter